Summary: Peeling back a layer and finding the courage to look at what's underneath.

 "It is," she assured him.

 It wasn't.
+At least, as far as comedic novelty.
 Sakura thought it a tragedy in fact, to have lost such a ridiculous looking side that had been a constant source of entertainment in their team.
 Being on Kakashi's left, had usually meant looking at the completely obscured part of his features.
-It had been a sight to behold; wild spikes of hair sticking out of what was basically a swath of cloth braced with a head protector like some added novelty.
-It was the closest thing to him looking like an actual scarecrow; something that had been ten times more hilarious during mission briefings.
+It had been a sight to behold; wild spikes of hair sticking out of what was basically a swath of cloth braced with a head protector.
+It was the closest thing to him looking like an actual scarecrow, which had been ten times more hilarious during mission briefings.

-"So…" she broke off, setting her chopsticks down to prop her chin up with one hand.
+"So…" she stirred herself quickly, setting her chopsticks down to prop her chin up with one hand.

 It had been a nagging question in her, as much as she already knew the answer.

 It had affected all of them, not just Naruto; Sasuke's departure, as inevitable as it was, had hit the team hard.
 A small voice inside her had warned to prepare for this since day one.
-Perhaps it had been the ever-optimist in Naruto—the same awe-inspiring ability to only see the best of outcomes, that might have blind-sided him in seeing what she saw; that their dear friend had been weathered by his time apart, into a much different shape than they knew him as, and could simply not fit the old mold they had for him anymore.
+Perhaps it had been the ever-optimist in Naruto—the same awe-inspiring ability to only see the best of outcomes that might have blindsided him from realizing that Sasuke had been weathered by his time apart, into a much different shape than they knew him as, and could simply not fit the old mold they had for him.

 And yet despite that, despite everything, Sasuke had done his best to do so.
 Sakura would fight anyone who would dare say otherwise.